 Seriously though, the idea behind the genie glove is pretty simple.
 It’s a pair of gloves that has claws on the fingertips.
 The glove itself protects your hand as it should but the claws are made for digging through the soil.
 It’s a multi-tool in a way.

 Other Gardening Tools

 Other essential tools for container gardening include a hand cultivator, pruner and a watering can.
 They may not be that essential in repotting plants but they will eventually be useful.
-A hand cultivator, the one that looks like a fork with bent tines, is used for raking and tilling soil.
+A hand cultivator, the one that looks like a fork with bent tines, is used for raking and tilling the soil.
 It’s also useful against weeds, which can still grow in large pots and planters.

-A pruner or garden shears is for cutting parts that need to be removed without hurting the rest of the plant.
+A pruner or garden shears are for cutting parts that need to be removed without hurting the rest of the plant.
 The watering can is obviously for watering the plants.
 You shouldn’t water your plants right after repotting them, though.
 More on this gardening tip later.

 How to Repot Plants

 By now, you should be familiar with the right timing for repotting your plants.
-You also know the tools you need so start preparing them.
+You also know the tools you need to start preparing them.
 Now it’s time to learn as many gardening tips as possible to make sure you don’t kill your plants when you repot them.

 Water Your Plants Before Repotting

 On the day or two prior to repotting, you have to water your plants thoroughly.
 They need to be well-hydrated so they remain healthy during the repotting process.
 It will also keep the plants from experiencing too much shock when you take them out of their current pots or planters.
 The soil will also be softer so it’s easier to take the plants out.